 You may be able to require that this charge be dismissed by successfully completing a driving safety course or a motorcycle operator training course.
 You will lose that right if, on or before your appearance date, you do not provide the court with notice of your request to take the course.

-- You must not have completed a driver safety course in the twelve months prior to the date you received your citation.
+- You completed a driver safety course in the twelve months preceding the date you received your citation.
 (This must be verified by you prior to requesting to take a driver safety course.)

-- You did not commit an offense in a construction work maintenance zone when workers are present.
+- You committed an offense in a construction work maintenance zone when workers are present;

-- You did not commit the offense of passing a school bus or leaving the scene of an accident.
+- You committed the offense of passing a school bus or leaving the scene of an accident.

 Once you receive approval from the court you will have 90 days to file proof of successful completion of a driver safety course and your driving record.
-Your Driving Safety Class must be approved by the Texas Department of Licensing and Regulation and your driving record must be a certified copy from the Texas Department of Public Safety.
+Your driving safety course must be approved by the Texas Department of Licensing and Regulation and your driving record must be a certified copy from the Texas Department of Public Safety.
 The cost for the driving record is $12.00 (type 3A) and can be obtained online at www.texas.gov.
 Upon the timely filing of the documentation required by the court your citation will be dismissed and will not be reported to your driving record.

 If you have already completed your course and obtained your driving record you can submit the documents to firstname.lastname@example.org.
 Please sign the certificate of completion prior to e-mailing it.

 The Grapevine Municipal Court now accepts e-filed certificates and driving records.
 Course providers who are approved for e-filing will show e-filing options on their website.